stevehappy321/3005-Final-Project-2/README.md

 (Current Database Setup [Change to match your setup]): host = localhost, dbname (database name) = FinalProject, user = postgres, password = postgres

-Navigate to the folder where you placed my file, and run using Python. e.g (In folder with the file) -> python main.py
+Navigate to the folder where you placed my file, and run using Python. e.g (In folder with the file [in cmd]) -> python main.py

 **A GUI will pop up.
 You can enter the first and last name of any trainer or member to login. to access admin type ADMIN. ***